 Leveraging Professionals for Input

 Most of the advice we took at this stage was based on how we felt about it, which might not have been the best selection criteria.
 If we were excited about the advice, such as developing a game, we would take it, but if the advice was to make multiple games, we chose to ignore it at the time because it seemed unfeasible and intimidating.
-Had we taken all feedback the project wouldn't have happened because everyone has their own two cents.
-In addition, some of the advice was counter to what we wanted to do, such as removing networking from architecture to the extreme of not developing an engine at all.
-Talking with professionals was also different from talking with faculty, where faculty think of educational value and the student growth.
+Had we taken all feedback given to us, the project wouldn't have happened because everyone has their own two cents and then some.
+In addition, some of the advice was counter to what we wanted to do, ranging from removing the networking system from our engine to the extreme of not developing an engine at all!
+As a side note, we quickly came to realize that talking to professionals was very different from talking with our faculty, because faculty mostly think of educational value and the student growth (at least, they hopefully do).
 The advice from the professionals leaned toward warnings and pitfalls they had experienced from their projects.

 This is the engine diagram of the Arc80 engine by Jeff Preshing, one of our interviewees.
 It was a great reference, and completely unsolicited (but we're very grateful for it!)